halflemonpie/FriedRiceKingdom_Backend/search.md

 7. Done.
 Simple.
 But the problem right now is that when you have nothing inside your input field or you have some special character like "( " ")", you backend is going to crash because of the bad request!!!

-   You need to aviod that by conditions.
+   You need to avoid that by conditions.
 And this part also use regex to do that.

    ```js
    const handleNameFilter = (e) => {